 Step 10: Printing plate 2

-Plate 2 is made up of 3 colours, the very pale blue for the sky, the deep indigo blue for the bushes and the turquoise for the sea.
+Plate 2 is made up of 3 colours, very pale blue for the sky, deep indigo blue for the bushes and turquoise for the sea.
 It’s quite fiddly to ink so I use smaller rollers.
 The very pale blue is nearly impossible to see on the plate as it has so much transparent ink in it and the lino itself is grey.

 Step 11: Finished design